rob-blackbourn/bareASGI/docs/tutorial/exceptions.md

 # Exceptions

-The bareASGI framework handles the exception of type `urllib.error.HTTPError`.
+The bareASGI framework handles the exception of type `bareasgi.HttpError`.

 The source code for the following example can be found [here](../examples/exceptions_nt.py)